 The purpose of an MDM is to determine whether the conduct was caused by, or had a direct and substantial relationship to the child’s disability; or if the student’s conduct was the direct result of the Local Education Agency’s (LEA) failure to implement the student’s Individual Education Plan (IEP) or 504 plan.

-A Manifestation Determination Meeting (MDM) must be held within ten (10) school days of any significant change to the educational placement of a child with a disability because of out-of-school suspension due to a violation of the Student Code of Conduct.
+A Manifestation Determination Meeting (MDM) must be held within ten (10) school days of any significant change to the educational placement of a SWD that is the result of a violation of the Student Code of Conduct.
 A significant change of placement includes any removal of more than ten (10) consecutive days, a series of removals totaling more than ten (10) or a pattern of removals based on substantially similar behaviors within a school year.

 Interim Alternative Educational Settings (IAES)

-School personnel may remove a student to an IAES for not more than forty-five (45) school days without regard to whether the behavior is determined to be a manifestation of the student’s disability, if the student:
+School personnel may remove a SWD to an IAES for not more than forty-five (45) school days without holding a MDM and/or hearing and without regard to whether the behavior is determined to be a manifestation of the student’s disability, if the student: